ClevrSolutions/ATS-Documentation/ats-public-documentation/refguide-ats-2/selectors.md

 ---
 title: "Selectors"
-space: "ATS Add-On"
 category: "Reference Guide 2.0"
 ---

-### Selectors
+## Selectors

- For the [Find Widget Child Node action](find-widget-child-node) or as part of a script for [Execute JavaScript Integer](execute-javascript-integer), [Execute JavaScript String](execute-javascript-string) and [Execute JavaScript WebElement](execute-javascript-webelement) actions, you will have to use selectors to get a node or WebElement.
+For the [Find Widget Child Node action](find-widget-child-node) or as part of a script for [Execute JavaScript Integer](execute-javascript-integer), [Execute JavaScript String](execute-javascript-string) and [Execute JavaScript WebElement](execute-javascript-webelement) actions, you must use selectors to get a node or WebElement.
 ATS supports both, JQuery and CSS3 selectors.
 ATS also has its own selectors.
 The following summary will give you a short overview of the most used selectors in ATS.

 ### ATS Selectors

 The custom ATS selectors work the same as CSS3 selectors in your custom actions.

 | Pattern                    | Name                           | Meaning                                  |